Skip to main content

 Question answered:

-Is my regular price sensible for how this product is selling and how similar products are priced?
+Is my current price sensible for how this product is selling, what similar products are priced at, and the margin settings I am working to?

-Where a listing has multiple variants, Sprintr assesses pricing at variant level so guidance reflects the reality of different sizes/packs/attributes.
+If a listing has multiple variants, Sprintr can assess pricing at variant level so the guidance reflects the reality of different sizes, packs, or attributes.

-If the product is currently on sale, Sprintr may also include sale price guidance alongside the regular price guidance.
-If the product is not on sale, Sprintr focuses on the regular price (and does not recommend a sale price as a numeric next step).
+If the product is currently on sale, Sprintr may also include sale-price guidance alongside regular-price guidance.
+If the product is not on sale, Sprintr focuses on the regular price.

 👉 Learn more: How Sprintr analyses pricing and competitors